 (D) the holder of the specific license furnishes to each general licensee to whom the holder of the specific license transfers the device, or on whose premises the holder of the specific license installs the device, a copy of the general license contained in §289.251(f)(4)(H) of this title.

-(3) The agency may withdraw, limit, or qualify its acceptance of any specific license or equivalent licensing document issued by another agency, or any product distributed in accordance with the licensing document, upon determining that the action is necessary in order to prevent undue hazard to occupational and public health and safety and the environment.
+(3) The department may withdraw, limit, or qualify its acceptance of any specific license or equivalent licensing document issued by another agency, or any product distributed in accordance with the licensing document, upon determining that the action is necessary in order to prevent undue hazard to occupational and public health and safety and the environment.

 (ff) Preparation of radioactive material for transport.
 Requirements for the preparation of radioactive material for transport are specified in §289.257 of this title.